-Court S. Rich is Senior Partner and Director of the Renewable Energy Department at Rose Law Group pc.
-Court practices in the areas of renewable energy, administrative law, municipal law, land use and zoning, real estate, and handles administrative matters in front of the Arizona Corporation Commission, the Arizona Power Plant and Transmission Line Siting Committee, the Arizona Department of Real Estate, and the State Liquor Board as well as lobbying at the State Legislature.
-Court also serves as regulatory counsel for some of the largest solar companies and solar industry organizations in the United States.
-Court has extensive experience helping clients solve complicated real estate development issues in all parts of the Valley and around the State of Arizona.
-Court has assisted clients in some especially unique development issues related to floodplains, assurances, freeway and utility sittings, as well as securing use permits, and variances where needed.
+Court S. Rich is Co-Founder of Rose Law Group and is Director of the firm’s Renewable Energy Department.
+Court practices in the areas of renewable energy, municipal law, regulatory law, land use and zoning, administrative law, real estate, and handles administrative matters in front of the Arizona Corporation Commission, the Arizona Power Plant and Transmission Line Siting Committee, the Arizona Department of Real Estate, and the State Liquor Board as well as lobbying at the State Legislature.
+Court serves as regulatory counsel for some of the largest solar companies and solar industry organizations in the United States.
+Court has extensive experience helping clients solve complicated real estate development and regulatory issues in all parts of the Valley and around the State of Arizona.
+Court has assisted clients in some especially unique development issues related to, utility services, floodplains, assurances, freeway and utility sittings, as well as securing use permits, and variances where needed.

 On the regulatory front, Court has worked on numerous groundbreaking matters in Arizona including acting as lead counsel before the Arizona Corporation Commission for the largest solar energy industry groups in the country in matters relating to the future of distributed generation in Arizona.
 Court has negotiated numerous power purchase agreements and turnkey agreements for utility scale solar generation facilities with utilities including among others Arizona Public Service, Pacific Gas and Electric, and Tucson Electric Power.
 In addition, Court has drafted and negotiated solar service agreements, solar lease agreements, and solar purchase agreements for numerous distributed scale solar projects with a variety of off-takers.